Magnifiers and magnification

 Thirdly, how much closer than your 'normal' reading distance an object appears depends on what is 'normal' for you.

-Fourthly, when you use the "ten inch rule" the result won't be exact, because optics experts/designers use a 'standard' focal length (for reading) of 250mm* which is isn't exactly 250mm. [* this is for the sake of neat arithmetic, physicists use 1m as their 'standard' focal length and 4X250mm = 1m.
+Fourthly, when you use the "ten inch rule" the result won't be exact, because optics experts/designers use a 'standard' focal length (for reading) of 250mm* which is isn't exactly 10 inches. [* this is for the sake of neat arithmetic, physicists use 1m as their 'standard' focal length and 4X250mm = 1m.
 And that is why, if you scroll back up, you will see a formula that divides by 4]

 Fifthly, even when you go to the trouble to measure the focal length and calculate the magnification, you will often find that what is printed on a magnifier is simply wrong.